Nixinova/DynaVer/readme.md

 Versions after `0.*` (`1.*`, `2.*`, etc) are Release versions.
 These versions are expected to be stable and able to be used without common bugs, and versions have the expectation of having strict semantic meaning, so that a user can declare they want to receive, for example, only `1.6.*` versions, and they should be able to use their software without any incompatible changes breaking it.

+## Upgrading
-A version may be upgraded from one phase to the next at any point, and the new version does not need to match the upgrading criteria applied to release versions.
-For example, 0.7.3 could be followed by 1.0 which may only contain a single bug fix.
-This also applies to versions tagged with the **Pre** **Identifier**; for example, 1.1.0-rc3 and 1.1.0 may be the exact same version.
+A version may be upgraded from one development phase or to the next or a pre-release to full release at any point, and the new version does not need to match the upgrading criteria applied to release versions.
+For example, 0.7.3 could be followed by 1.00 which may only contain a single bug fix, and 1.1.0-rc3 and 1.1.0 may be the exact same version.